Black Soil In India

 2. Difficult Tillage

-Wet black soil is sticky and thus plowing and tilling is not simple and needs right timing and machines.
+Wet black soil is sticky, and thus plowing and tilling are not simple and need the right timing and machines.

 3. Nutrient Deficiency

-Black soil is also mineral rich (found in abundance) but it lacks nitrogen and phosphorus and as such fertilizers are added to soil in order to sustain its health and crop production.
+Black soil is also mineral-rich (found in abundance), but it lacks nitrogen and phosphorus, and as such, fertilizers are added to the soil to sustain its health and crop production.

 4. Drying in Dry Season